I used to belong to a professional association within Europe that had the art of choosing carefully for our meetings.

 The last section of the walk was steep but the ochre Bridge House beckoned us towards it.

 I was interested that in a group comprised of German, Italian and English men and one Italian and one Australian woman - each found the enchantment of the suspension bridge an instant attraction.

 The side wall has enough places from which guns could protrude during the bloody history of the valley.

-Somehow the peeling facia reflected a sense of confusion over the house number:
+The peeling facia reflected a sense of confusion over the house number.

-From the bridge I looked back at the zig zag path down which we had come.
+From the bridge I looked back up at the zig zag path down which we had come.